datadistillr/phone_udf/README.md

 * `getAreaCodeFromCity(<city>)`: Accepts a city and returns its area code.
 If city is invalid or not found, returns 'XX'.
   - INCOMPLETE

-* `getLatAndLong(<areaCode>)`: Accepts an area code and returns its latitude and longitude pair.
-If area code is invalid or not found, returns 'XX'.
+* `getCoordsFromAreaCode(<areaCode>)`: Accepts an area code and returns its latitude and longitude pair as a LIST of type DOUBLE.
+If area code is invalid or not found, returns a LIST containing [0.0, 0.0].

 * `getCountryFromAreaCode(<areaCode>)`: Accepts an area code and returns its related country.
 If area code is invalid or not found, returns 'XX'.

+* `getLatitudeFromAreaCode(<areaCode>)`: Accepts an area code and returns its latitude coordinate as type DOUBLE.
+If area code is invalid or not found, returns 0.0.

+* `getLongitudeFromAreaCode(<areaCode>)`: Accepts an area code and returns its longitude coordinate as type DOUBLE.
+If area code is invalid or not found, returns 0.0.